On the temperature scaling behaviour of the linear magnetoresistance observed in high-temperature superconductors

-This expression is plotted in Figure~\ref{blah}(a,b) (thin blue curves).
-As a finite value of $\kappa$ breaks the longitudinal symmetry of the sample, $R(B)$ is also asymmetric about $B=0$.
-For $\omega_{\rm c} \tau > 0$, the exponential in the denominator decreases with increasing field, leading a field dependence dominated by $\omega_{\rm c}\tau$ in the numerator; the magnetoresistance is thus positive and linear.
+For $\omega_{\rm c} \tau > 0$, the exponential in the denominator of Eq.~\ref{oneside} decreases with increasing $B$, leading a dependence dominated by $\omega_{\rm c}\tau$ in the numerator; the magnetoresistance thus becomes positive and linear.
 For $\omega_{\rm c} \tau <0$, the exponental grows, leading to negative magnetoresistance.

-Thus far, we have only considered positive $\kappa$.
-However, unless the sample has been crafted with an alloy composition that deliberately changes along the length of the bar~\cite{greg,bate}, one would expect the carrier density $n(x)$ to vary both up and down about some average value as one moves along the $x$ direction.
-A minimalist approach to this situation is to imagine that the rod consists of a stack of slabs along the $x$ direction in which $\kappa$ alternates between negative and positive; Equation~\ref{oneside} is shown for negative values of $\kappa$ in Figure~\ref{blah}(a,b) (thin red curves).
-For a large number of slabs the resistance will be the average of Equation~\ref{oneside} evaluated for $\kappa$ positive and negative:
+The reason that Eq.~\ref{oneside} is asymmetric about $B=0$ is that I have used $\kappa > 0$, breaking the longitudinal symmetry of the bar.
+However, unless the sample has been crafted with an alloy composition that changes along the length of the bar~\cite{greg,bate}, one would expect $n(x)$ to vary both up and down about some average value.
+A minimalist approach is to imagine that the rod consists of a stack of slabs along the $x$ direction in which $\kappa$ alternates between negative and positive [Fig.~\ref{fig1}(b)].
+For a large number of slabs the resistance will be the average of Equation~\ref{oneside} evaluated for $\kappa >0$ and $\kappa <0$:

-This function is all that is needed for a preliminary understanding of the data in Refs.~\onlinecite{analytis1,analytis2,greg}; it is plotted as the bold curves in Figure~\ref{blah}(a,b).
-Note that the magnetoresistance, now symmetric about $B=0$, is a function of only the zero-field resistance and the product of two dimensionless quantities, $\omega_{\rm c} \tau$ and $\kappa w$; it will therefore follow {\it exactly the same temperature dependence as $R(0)$ does}.
-The shape is determined by the dimensionless quantities; increasing $\kappa w$ moves the crossover from curved to linear magnetoresistance to lower values of $\omega_{\rm c} \tau$ [compare Figures~\ref{blah}(a) and (b)].
+This function, now symmetrical about $B=0$, is all that is needed for an understanding of the data in Refs.~\onlinecite{analytis1,analytis2,greg}; it is plotted in Figs.~\ref{blah}(a,b).
+Note that the magnetoresistance is a function of only the zero-field resistance and the product of two dimensionless quantities, $\omega_{\rm c} \tau$ and $\kappa w$; it will therefore follow {\it exactly the same temperature dependence as $R(0)$ does}.
+The shape is determined by the dimensionless quantities; increasing $\kappa w$ moves the crossover from curved to linear magnetoresistance to lower values of $\omega_{\rm c} \tau$ [compare Figs.~\ref{blah}(a) and (b)].

-In a real sample, it is likely that the composition variations will be more random than this simple case.
-One could deal with this by evaluating Equation~\ref{finalsolution} for many different values of $\kappa$ and averaging the results.
-However, this process does little to change the form of the magnetoresistance, merely softening the crossover region between curved and linear.